-VAB Down Barriers of Dance Education for Boys
+VAB Breaks Down Barriers of Dance Education for Boys

 Victoria Academy of Ballet is opening their doors to encourage dance education for boys.
 Thanks to a bursary program from the Victoria Academy of Ballet Scholarship Society and the generous support of the TELUS Victoria Community Board, boys ages 7 to 11 partake in a free boys class.

 The “Boys Can Dance” program was created by Mr. Andrew Pronger, a former professional ballet dancer with the Queensland Ballet in Australia and Principal of Victoria Academy of Ballet.
 He hopes to inspire the next generation of male dancers by encouraging athleticism, strength, artistry and the joy of movement in the Boys Can Dance participants.
 The class is a mix of ballet, contemporary and jazz in an energy-filled engaging hour.
 Mr. Pronger hopes to bring in senior male students to the class to act as role models for the younger students as well.